sierisimo/publications/TDDWithURMAndKotlin/part3_jump.md

 }
 ```

-Finally we created a way to do the `jump` function!
-We add the final tests and fixes to match the other operators of our URM (not included here, so you can do it as homework or cheat seeing the final code):
+We finally figured out a way to do the `jump` function!
+We add the final tests and fixes to match the other operators of our URM (not included here, so you can do it as homework or cheat taking a look at the final code):

 - `jump` function cannot operate over negative positions (should throw an `IllegalArgumentException`)
 - `jump` function cannot work over empty registers (should throw an `IllegalStateException`)